Canary Islands Flight and Travel Information

 Lanzarote & La Graciosa: As the only way to reach La Graciosa is by boat from Lanzarote, these two islands are well suited to a twin-centre holiday.

-Gran Canaria & La Palma: Flights operate twice a day between the two islands, but you will need to travel back to your first island for your homeward flight, unless travelling on Iberia via Madrid.
+Gran Canaria & La Palma: Flights operate twice a day between the two islands.

 Tenerife & La Gomera: Travel to La Gomera invariably involves travelling via Tenerife, and several daily ferries connect the Gomeran capital, San Sebastian, with Los Cristianos, just a short taxi ride from Tenerife South airport, so these islands are well suited for a twin-centre holiday.

 Tenerife & La Palma: A daily ferry links Santa Cruz de la Palma with Los Cristianos, and there are frequent flights between Tenerife North Airport and La Palma.
-Unless you are travelling on Iberia via Madrid, you cannot fly into Tenerife and back from La Palma (or vice versa), so you will need to travel back to your first island for your homeward flight.
+Most of the ferries from Tenerife to La Palma stop en route on La Gomera, so a three-cntre holiday combining all Tenerife, La Palma and La Gomera is also feasible.